crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added a new ``CircuitBreakers`` MXBean for JMX which exposes statistics of all availabel circuit breakers.

 - Exposed the cluster state version in the ``sys.nodes`` table under the ``cluster_state_version`` column and under the ``NodeInfo`` MXBean in JMX.